laravel/forge-docs/1.0/sites/ssl.md

 :::warning Active Subscription Required

-You need to have an active Laravel Forge subscription to keep your Let's Encrypt certificates renewing automatically.
+You must have an active Laravel Forge subscription in order for your Let's Encrypt certificates to automatically renew.
 :::

 ### Wildcard Subdomain Let's Encrypt Certificates